DevVj-1/Hacking-Social_Media-Accounts/README.md

 Payload encoder: None
 Select or enter file name (without extensions): hacker
 ```
+## Pro tip ♦️:
+**You can put a password on your payload file to bypass Windows antivirus. 🔍**

+**When the victim receives your email containing an attachment, the attachment is a password-protected spreadsheet or MS Word file.
+Make sure you provide a password in your phishing email.
+When Your target downloads 📩 the file and then enters the password to open it . your malicious payload is executed on their computer!**

+**because antivirus software is not able to scan your malicious file, as it is encrypted and password-protected.🔐**

 ## Disclaimer
 The files in this repository were created and modified by me,  for my own personal use and come with no guarantee to work for you.
 I provide these files "as-is" and offer no support whatsoever to get them working.
 A lot of these files use terrible formatted and layered tables, anyone working with email and newsletter designs knows how painful they can be, and how worse it is to reverse-engineer those.🦆